Braeden Davis

 Populism | Affective Polarization | Support for Democracy | Monarchy

-- Davis, Braeden, Jay Goodliffe, Kirk Hawkins.
+• Davis, Braeden, Jay Goodliffe, Kirk Hawkins.
 2025.
 “The Two-Way Effects of Populism on Affective Polarization.”
-Comparative Political Science.
+Comparative Political Studies.
 Available Here

 Working Papers

-- “How to Treat Populists: Elite Conflict and Changes in European Parties’ Vote Shares.”
-Braeden Davis, Alexa Federice.
+• Davis, Braeden and Alexa Federice.
+“How to Treat Populists: Elite Conflict and Changes in European Parties’ Vote Shares.”
 Available Here